wgu-opensource/osmt/README.md

       ```

 ### Post-installation (BLS, O*NET, etc)
-The Quickstart configuration automatically imports the default BLS and O*NET job code metadata.
-For a Development configuration, you can import the metadata with this command:
+For Development configuration, you can import the metadata with this command:
 ```
 osmt_cli.sh -m
 ```